coderefinery/coderefinery.org/content/about/reports/_index.md

 ## Mentions of the CodeRefinery project in other materials

+- At "other open source lessons" for research software training in the Netherlands: <https://researchsoftwaretraining.nl/about/>
 - deRSE (German RSE association) mentions our Workshops and materials in "Learning Research Software Engineering": <https://de-rse.org/learn-and-teach/learn/>, and our train the trainer materials in "Teaching Research Software Engineering": <https://de-rse.org/learn-and-teach/teach/>
 - Barker, M., Breitmoser, E., Broadbent, P., Chue Hong, N., Hettrick, S., Lampaki, I., Quinn, A., & Taylor, R. (2024).
 Software and skills for research computing in the UK.
 Zenodo. https://doi.org/10.5281/zenodo.10473186; page 15
 - US Research Software Engineer Association, & IEEE Computer Society.
 (2023).
 Research Software Engineers: Creating a Career Path—and a Career.
 Zenodo. https://doi.org/10.5281/zenodo.10073233; page 19